ILOE Insurance in the UAE

 Step 1: Notify the Insurance Provider

-Inform your insurance provider about your job loss within 30 days of the termination date.
+Inform your insurance provider about your job loss within 30 days of termination

 Step 3: Wait for Approval